Quick Start

 Preparation

-1. Register with the Tuya Developer Platform.
+1. Register an account on the Tuya Developer Platform.

 2. Install the microapp development tool Node.js v14 or later.